Starter Guide: How to Create a Contest Entry Form

 How to Create a Contest Entry Form With Gravity Forms

 The first step is to create a new form.
-If you already have Gravity Forms, log in to your WordPress dashboard and go to Forms > New Form.
-Give it a name, enter a description if you want, and press Create Form.
+If you already have Gravity Forms, log into your WordPress dashboard and click on Forms > New Form from the sidebar menu.

-Once the plugin has been installed and activated, adhere to the instructions to register the plugin with Gravity Forms.
-Then, follow the steps described above to create the new form for your contest.
+Once the plugin has been installed and activated, follow the instructions to register the plugin with Gravity Forms.
+Then, follow the steps above to create the new form for your contest.

 For more information on how to get started with our plugin, check out this video tutorial – How to Install Gravity Forms on Your WordPress Website.

-Lastly, don’t forget that you can also add a CAPTCHA field to prevent spam entries and ensure you’re getting legitimate entries.
+Lastly, don’t forget that you can also add spam protection to your form to ensure you’re getting legitimate entries.

 Contests are typically time-based.
 In other words, they have a set beginning and end time which is what makes them so effective for generating buzz and building interest.

-With that said, you’ll need to enable some form restrictions to prevent visitors from entering the contest long after it has passed.
+With that said, you’ll need to enable some form restrictions to prevent visitors from entering the contest after it has passed.
+To do so, start by going to your contest Form Settings.

-Start by going to your contest Form Settings and scroll down until you see the Restrictions section.
-For starters, you can limit the number of people who can enter the contest.
+From the settings page, scroll down to the Restrictions section.
+From here, you can limit the number of people who can enter the contest.
 This is a good option if you want to run a small-scale contest and make it even more exclusive.

 You can also schedule a time when your form starts and stops being active to match the contest’s deadline.
 Tick the box to schedule the form and you’ll be able to enter the start and end date as well as customize the message that appears on the page where your contest form is located.